brucetony/PLABI/README.md

 # PLABI

-List of problems solved in an intro programming lab.
+* List of problems solved in an introductory programming lab.

-Contains various programming challenges and math problems.
+* Contains various programming challenges and math problems.

-All work here is in progress
+* All work done here is using Python